TrueRyoB/K-Tasker/README.md

+# K-Tasker
+## Abstraction
+This is a browser-based task management app that offers following experiences.
+- save and load offline
+- insertion and removal
+- specifying priority weight and dependency
+- topological sort
+- timer

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.